6 DAYS FROM $2,699

 Come discover the striking landscapes and unique culture found in the depths of Chilean Patagonia.
 While this land was made famous by some of the world’s most extreme explorers, such as Ferdinand Magellan and Charles Darwin, it is now accessible to all nature lovers.
 Join us on Vantage’s Across Patagonia: Chile’s Lakes, Mountains & Wildlife to see these wild frontiers for yourself.
 With 25 included features and Cultural Discoveries, this comprehensive tour will show you the best Chile has to offer.

-Over the course of 13 days, our enhanced 2021 itinerary will take you to Chile’s finest cities and most extraordinary natural landscapes.
-Your adventure begins in Santiago, where we've added an extra day.
-Enjoy a full-day excursion to the colorful hills of UNESCO-listed Valparaíso and Viña Del Mar.
+Over the course of 13 days, our enhanced 2022 itinerary will take you to Chile’s finest cities and most extraordinary natural landscapes.
+Your adventure begins in Santiago, during which you'll enjoy a full-day excursion to the colorful hills of UNESCO-listed Valparaíso and Viña Del Mar.
 Along the way, discover regional cuisine, incredible architecture, and vital Chilean history.

 You’ll then leave the world as you know it behind, exploring two of Chile’s most prominent national parks: Torres del Paine and Vicente Pérez Rosales.
 In these extreme southern terrains, you’ll witness a range of Patagonian wildlife and landscapes, from guanacos to rheas and glaciers to steppe.
 You’ll board an expedition cruise through the Seno Última Esperanza for incomparable vistas of glaciers and fjords.
 Feast on traditional Chilean BBQ and visit locals’ homes for authentic culinary delights.
 Spend time at a sheep ranch and watch the national sport of rodeo.
 Stay three nights in Chile’s Lakes District, greeting penguins on Chiloé Island and reveling in views of the Strait of Magellan at the award-winning Remota Patagonia Lodge.
 This journey will delight your senses and challenge your perspectives, leaving you awe-struck and enamored with South America.